jywebhero/awesome-ai/README.md

 ## Agent

-Agent to perform tasks autonomously by perceiving its environment, making decisions, and taking actions to achieve specific goals.

 - [MetaGPT](https://github.com/geekan/MetaGPT) - The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming.
 - [langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.
 - [LLaMA-Factory](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.